jenschlot/IBM-Bluemix-DevOps-Documentation/help/home/all.md

 See how to  use the Track & Plan Beta feature in an agile IBM DevOps Services project.

 ### [Setting up Eclipse, Git, and Rational Team Concert desktop clients to access IBM DevOps Services](/tutorials/clients)

- Tags: devops, eclipse, git, rtc
+#### devops eclipse, git, rtc
 See how to work with a desktop client, this tutorial shows you how to configure your clients based on what type of DevOps Services project you are working with.

 ### [Developing IBM Bluemix applications in Java with Eclipse and IBM DevOps Services](/tutorials/jazzrtc)
 Tags:  devops, bluemix, java, eclipse